Yogendra1231/nlp-lexrank-bart/README.md

-# nlp-lexrank-bart
+# nlp-Bart_lexrank_main
-# Text Summarization using LexRank and BART
+# Text Summarization using BART and LexRank

 ## Requirements